silvio/docker-matrix/readme.md

 ## Security

 We verify the docker layers of our image automaticly with clair.
-Matrix is not a part of the vulnerabilitie scan, which  means clair will only find vulnerabilities that are part of the OS (operating system).
+Matrix is not a part of the vulnerability scan, which  means clair will only find vulnerabilities that are part of the OS (operating system).

 ## Introduction